In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Chicken options:

-- 2 to 4 boneless skinless chicken thighs (about 10 ounces total)
+- 2 boneless skinless chicken thighs (about 5 or 6 ounces each)

 - 2 boneless skinless chicken breasts (about 6 ounces each)